layrjs/layr/docs/introduction/web-app.md

 Both views are just methods that return some [React elements](https://reactjs.org/docs/rendering-elements.html) and they are prefixed with the [`@view()`](https://liaison.dev/docs/v1/reference/react-integration#view-decorator) decorator that essentially does two things:

-- First, it binds a view's method to a specific component, so when the method is executed by React (through a reference included in a [JSX expression](https://reactjs.org/docs/introducing-jsx.html)), it has access to the bound component through `this`.
+- First, it binds a view's method to a specific component, so when the method is executed by React (via, for example, a reference included in a [JSX expression](https://reactjs.org/docs/introducing-jsx.html)), it has access to the bound component through `this`.
 - Second, it observes the attributes of the bound component, so when the value of an attribute changes, the view is automatically re-rendered.

 The `View()` method is quite self-explanatory.
 It just wraps some message's attributes in a few HTML elements.